mvs-develop/dev.bitshares.works/docs/intro/architectures.rst

 * **SmartCoins** are fungible, divisible and free from any restrictions.
 A SmartCoin is a cryptocurrency whose value is pegged to that of another asset, such as the US Dollar or gold.
 SmartCoins implement the concept of a collateralized loan and offer it on the blockchain.
 * **Decentralized Exchange** - DNA provides a high-performance decentralized exchange, with all the features you would expect in a trading platform.

-  - Secure: All of the reserves are kept as BTS held on the blockchain, and they cannot be stolen, because there are no private keys that can be compromised to steal the reserves.
+  - Secure: All of the reserves are kept as DNA held on the blockchain, and they cannot be stolen, because there are no private keys that can be compromised to steal the reserves.

 * Trading / Financial Services
 * Transferable Named Account (human-friendly account name)